chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_private_key_attributes.rst

    * - ``pass_phrase``
      - Use to specify the pass phrase for a .pem file.
    * - ``path``
      - Use to specify the path to a private key.
 Set to ``none`` to create a private key in-memory and not on-disk.
-Default value: the ``name`` of the resource block (see Syntax section above).
+Default value: the ``name`` of the resource block.
+(See "Syntax" section above.)
    * - ``public_key_format``
      - Use to specify the format of a public key.
 Possible values: ``der``, ``openssh``, and ``pem``.
 Default value: ``openssh``.
    * - ``public_key_path``